 For the Jews of Palestine there was no problem.
 There was time to inform them before the festival.
 But the Jews of the Diaspora, who lived too far away for the communication to reach them, had to keep the two days as a festival in order to be sure that they were keeping the right day.
 Even the Jews in Palestine kept the festival of Rosh Hashanah for two days, since this day coincides with the beginning of the month.
 Unless they lived adjacent to the court they, too, would not know which day was the day of the festival and they, too, kept two days.

-Once the calendar was fixed in the fourth century there was no longer any doubt, but the Talmud states that the Diaspora Jews were urged by the Palestinian authorities to continue to keep the two days, as did their ancestors.
+Once the calendar was standardized in the fourth century there was no longer any doubt about a holiday’s timing, but the Talmud states that the Diaspora Jews were urged by the Palestinian authorities to continue to keep the two days, as did their ancestors.
 There was considerable debate whether this applied to the keeping of two days of Rosh Hashanah in Palestine, but the standard Orthodox practice is to keep the two days of the [other] festivals in the Diaspora and the two days of Rosh Hashanah in Israel.
 There is much discussion regarding the position of a Diaspora Jew on a visit to Israel for one of the festivals and that of an Israeli who pays a visit to a Diaspora community.
 Does he follow the practice of the place he comes from or that of the place where he is staying on the festival?